 There are even more caveats to consider, unfortunately.
 The most important one is that your location can be determined by more than your ISP.
 When you do use a VPN, you are obscuring your location, but you may still be using a GPS on your phone or a cellular data signal that is not protected.

 A cellular signal can reveal your location when the provider triangulates your position based on the cell towers you are using.
-A VPN can make you invisible on the Internet, but that doesn’t mean you are completely invisible in other ways using alternate connection types.
+A VPN can make you invisible on the Internet, but that doesn’t mean you are completely invisible in other ways using different connection types.
+In this case, you might want to invest in a fake GPS VPN.